 Using eBill you can view invoices online and set up your preferred payment methods (debit card, checking or savings) and set a recurring payment using our Autopay feature.
 To access eBill, go to www.yoursummithealth.com, log in to your Member Dashboard and click on the eBill tab.

-Option 4: You can have the plan premium taken out of your monthly Social Security check
+Option 4: Having your plan premium taken out of your monthly Social Security check